 Intangible Drilling Costs (IDCs) are drilling expenses related to labor, fuel, chemicals, hauling, etc. IDCs usually represent 70% to 85% of the cost of a well and can be deducted 100% against taxable income in the first year.
 For example, if you invested $50,000 today in a project that had 85% of its costs in IDCs, you could elect to deduct $42,500 from your taxable income for 2024.
 If you are in the top 39.6% federal tax bracket this deduction could save you approximately $14,875 in federal income taxes – please speak with your tax advisor for information specific to your situation.

 IDC deductions are available in the year the money was invested, even if the well does not start drilling until March 31 of the year following the contribution of capital.
-Aresco has immediate drilling opportunities for immediate 2019 tax deductions.
+Aresco has immediate drilling opportunities for 2021 tax deductions.

 Other Direct Oil Investment Tax Deductions & Tax Benefits

 Tangible Drilling Costs – Capitalized and depreciated over a 7-year period